iEgypt Travels | Qarun Lake : A Natural Wonder in Egypt's Western Desert

 Is Qarun Lake natural or man-made?

-Qarun Lake is a natural lake and a remnant of the ancient Moeris Lake, which once covered much of Fayoum.
+Qarun Lake is a natural lake and a remnant of the ancient Moeris Lake.

 How far is Qarun Lake from Cairo?

-The lake is about 80 kilometers southwest of Cairo, making it a perfect day trip destination.
+The lake is about 80 kilometers southwest of Cairo, making it ideal for a day trip from Cairo.

 Conclusion – The Timeless Beauty of Qarun Lake